 By understanding the financial leverage component of DuPont analysis, a business can make an assessment to determine if increased liquidity risk, through the increase in leverage, can be offset by the benefits of a higher ROE.

 Interest coverage ratio measures how easily a business can cover its interest expenses on outstanding debts.
 Interest coverage ratio is calculated by dividing earnings before interest and taxes (EBIT) by the total amount of interest expense on all outstanding debts.
 The higher the ratio, the lower the credit risk is to lenders.
 In turn, lenders will be more willing to support financing needs, thereby decreasing liquidity risk.

 Managing Liquidity Risk

 As we continue to look at the principles of measuring and managing liquidity risk, it’s time to turn to the management side of things.
-Liquidity risk can be mitigated by forecasting cash flow regularly, monitoring, and optimizing net working capital, and managing existing credit facilities.
+Liquidity risk can be mitigated through conscious financial planning and analysis and by forecasting cash flow regularly, monitoring and optimizing net working capital and managing existing credit facilities.

 1. Forecasting Cash Flow

 Many businesses, especially high growth ones with healthy balance sheets, diligently forecast their profit and loss but often neglect to forecast their cash flow because illiquidity has never been a concern.